 * Australia obtained a single "S-70A-9" Black Hawk from Sikorsky, leading to production of 38 more locally by Hawker de Havilland.
 These machines were originally assigned to the Royal Australian Air Force, but later reassigned to the Australian Army.
 They are basically UH-60Ls with HIRSS exhausts, cable cutters, the Seahawk AFCS and folding stabilator, an external rescue hoist, and some Australian-specified avionics.
 Sikorsky offered the Australian Army an armed reconnaissance variant named the "Battlehawk", but the Aussies didn't buy it; Sikorsky has tried to sell the same configuration elsewhere.

 * Colombia is a big user of the Black Hawk, though the delivery history is confusing and hard to sort out reliably.
 The Colombian National Police obtained 6 UH-60L Blackhawks in 1998, followed by two more in 2000.
 The Colombian military obtained 10 UH-60As in 1988:1989, with most of these upgraded to UH-60L spec later; then obtained 22 UH-60Ls more in the 1990s; followed by 14 in 2000 and 15 in 2005, for use in the "drug war" against Colombian FARC insurgents.
 That gives a total military force of 61.
-At least some were delivered under the designation of "S-70A-41"; the Blackhawk is known as the "Arpeia" in Colombian service.
+At least some were delivered under the designation of "S-70A-41".

 * Israel received ten surplus US Army Black Hawks in July 1994, free of charge.
 The Israeli Air Force later purchased at least 39 new-build UH-60Ls.
 The Israeli machines are designated "UH-60A-50"; the Israelis call the type the "Yanshef (Owl)".

 * Saudi Arabia has obtained 21 "Desert Hawks", including 12 "S-70A-1" machines configured as utility transports, one S-70A-1 configured as a VIP transport, and 8 "S-70A-1L" medevac machines.
-The utility transports can be fitted with French GIAT 20 millimeter cannon on pintle mounts, while the medevac machines have an external hoist, provision for six litter, and a searchlight.
+The utility transports can be fitted with French GIAT 20-millimeter cannon on pintle mounts, while the medevac machines have an external hoist, provision for six litter, and a searchlight.
 The Saudi National Guard ordered 24 S-70Ls in 2006, with all surviving S-70As in Saudi service updated to S-70L spec from 2010.
+The Saudis ordered 17 UH-60Ms in 2017 -- that apparently piecing into a much larger deal whose details are unclear.

 * Turkey obtained 12 "S-70A-17s" for police and paramilitary police forces, including two VIP machines, followed by orders for 140 from the 1990s for "S-70A-28" machines.
 Late deliveries featured a "glass cockpit" and over machines were upgraded to the same spec.
 Apparently one was hit by a rocket-propelled grenade (RPG) during squabbles with Kurdish insurgents, with the Black Hawk making it back home with a gaping hole in the tailboom.
 The Turks call the type the "Yarasa (Bat)".

-* Other nations that obtained the Black Hawk in small or moderate quantities have included Argentina, Austria, Brazil, Bahrain, Brunei, Chile, Egypt, Hong Kong, Jordan, Malaysia, Mexico, Morocco, the Philippines, Sweden, and Thailand.
+* Other nations that obtained the Black Hawk in small or moderate quantities have included Argentina, Austria, Bahrain, Brazil, Brunei, Chile, Egypt, Hong Kong, Jordan, Latvia, Malaysia, Mexico, Morocco, the Philippines, Slovakia, Sweden, Thailand, and Tunisia.
 Britain is not a formal user of the Black Hawk, but one "S-70A-16" was supplied to Rolls-Royce for testing Rolls / Turbomeca TRM-332 turboshaft engines, and some sources claim a single "S-70A-19" was supplied to Westland preparatory to a license production deal that fell through.
 The Westland-built Black Hawks were to be assigned the "WS-70" designation.

 Since 2006, Sikorsky has been promoting an "S-70i International Black Hawk" variant, with the latest system features and a modular design intended to ease multinational collaborations in production and assembly.
 PZL Mielec in Poland is the first producer, with the initial PZL S-70i rolled out in March 2010, the assemblies being provided by a global supply chain.
-Full production of the S-70i is expected to begin in 2012.BACK_TO_TOP
+Full production of the S-70i began in 2012, with buyers including Brunei, Colombia, and Chile.
+As mentioned above, Turkey is planning to produce the S-70i under license as the TUH.